-- The Board is not prepared for the meeting or do not attend. - The meeting detours from the issue at hand. - Too many "mini-meetings" going on at the same time. - Progress made during the meeting, including decisions and actions, is not reviewed. - The manner in which decisions will be carried out is not discussed.
+- The purpose of your meeting is unclear. - Your members and neighbours are not prepared. - The meeting detours from the issue at hand. - Too many "mini-meetings" going on in the audience. - Progress made during the meeting, including decisions and actions, is not reviewed. - The manner in which decisions will be carried out is not discussed.

-Handling Difficult Personalities and Situations
+Handling Difficult Individuals

-It can happen at any meeting where one person has difficulty moving forward on a topic they disagree with or have issues with.
+It can happen at any meeting.
+One individual refuses to let the agenda move forward.
 The best way to handle this?
 Call a break and talk with the individual privately.
-Ask for help in moving the meeting or decision forward.
-Ask what may be a good compromise for them.
-If an agreement is not come to, you may have to accept that consensus cannot be reached on the topic and put the issue to vote.
+Ask for help in moving the meeting or decision-making process along.
+Ask what it would take to come to a compromise.
+Hopefully, you can come to an agreement.
+If not, you may have to accept that you will not be able to include the individual in consensus building on the issue.

-What to do when a member...
+What to do when a member-

-Gets angry: Breathe and stay calm.
+Gets angry:

 Don't get caught up in his/her anger.
 Don't get defensive.
 Remain objective.
 Explore the ideas and let the group decide their value.

-Would like to help: Encourage the individual to frequently share ideas, particularly when discussion is bogging down.
+Would like to help:

+Encourage the individual to frequently share ideas, particularly when discussion is bogging down.
 Get the person involved.